Sameerm799/Sameerm799/README.md

 - 👋 Hi, I’m Sameer
 - 👀 I’m interested in learning all different types of developing that allow me to express my creativity
-- 🌱 I’m currently learning React and React Native
+- 🌱 I’m currently improving my skills in Javascript, specifically with React.
-- 📫 How to reach me: sameerm799@gmail.com
+- 📫 How to reach me: developersameerm799@gmail.com

 Check out my repositories to see what I've worked on and am working on.